 Look for coins minted before 1970.
-The ones dated from 1965 through 1969 are 40% silver, and fetch about $2.87 right now.
-The ones minted before 1965 are 90% silver, and at the moment you can sell them for about $7.02 each.
+The ones dated from 1965 through 1969 are 40% silver, and fetch about $3.34 right now.
+The ones minted before 1965 are 90% silver, and the initial price for sale is $7.00, though some collectors will pay more.

 Although most silver coins have been pulled from circulation by collectors over the years, they get reintroduced in various ways, including by kids and others who spend money found in coin collections.
-One coin roll hunter claims to have found 630 of the 40% halves and 180 of the 90% halves in eight months for a profit of over $2,650.
-He’s serious about this business, explaining how he repeatedly buys 2,000 at a time ($1,000) from the bank.

 With a bit of practice, you’ll quickly spot the silver ones just by looking at the edges of the coins in the roll.
 They look whiter, without the gold coloring more recent coins have.
 Look up the value of any that were minted prior to the 1950s to see if the collectible value exceeds the value of the silver content.

-Dimes from before 1965 are 90% silver, and are selling for about $1.40 at the moment.
+Dimes from before 1965 are 90% silver, and are selling for about $1.79 as of August 2023.
 Check collectible values for older ones, especially the mercury dimes (1916 to 1945).
 Dimes come 50 to a roll ($5), and most banks will have a decent supply.

 As with quarters, you should be able to look at the edge of a stack of dimes and pick out the silver ones.
 One coin roll hunter says he finds a silver one for every 4,000 dimes he checks.
 That’s eighty rolls of dimes to make each $1.30 profit, so have fun and don’t expect to get rich.

 In the meantime, though, you can sell them on eBay and let others do the waiting.
-Buyers pay the shipping charge, and recent auctions on eBay are being bid up to about $133 for $100 face value.
-You won’t get rich gathering together 10,000 pre-1982 pennies to make a $33 profit, but it is fun to sell money for more than its “spend value.”
+Buyers pay the shipping charge, and recent auctions on eBay are being bid up to about $163 for $100 face value.
+You won’t get rich gathering together 10,000 pre-1982 pennies to make a $63 profit, but it is fun to sell money for more than its “spend value.”